Welcome to My Own Backyard

 Whether you are here to shop for affordable or luxury goods, dine for local street food or authentic restaurants and maybe just wander through its hidden gems, we have them all under one roof.
 So, prepare yourself and walk till you drop.

-From the KLIA airport, the fastest way to get into the city center is by KLIA Ekspres line, which takes about 30 minutes and cost RM 55 per person one way to KL Sentral, the transportation hub of Kuala Lumpur.
+The fastest way to get into the city center is by KLIA Ekspres line, which takes about 30 minutes and costs RM 55 per person one way to KL Sentral, the transportation hub of Kuala Lumpur.
 The train departs every 15 minutes, from 5 a.m. until 1 a.m. the next morning.

-Alternatively, there are e-hailing services at both airport arrival halls that take you directly to the doorstep of your accommodation in the city center.
-Whether you are a solo traveler or travel as a group, Grab or MyCar offers you the choice to use a sedan or van to fit all your needs.
-The fare starts from RM 70 per way (Remember to download Grab or MyCar apps into your phone beforehand).
+Alternatively, there are e-hailing services at both airport arrival halls that take you directly to your hotel doorstep.
+Whether you are a solo traveler or travel as a group, e-hailing car offers the choice of sedan or van to suit your transportation needs.
+The fare starts from RM 65 per way (Remember to download Grab or AirAsia Super App to your phone beforehand).
 It is better to use an e-hailing service rather than taxi because most taxi drivers are reluctant to use taxi meters and charge passengers a higher price.

 Traveling around Kuala Lumpur can be very easy, thanks to the much-improved transportation system over the years.
 The cheapest way to get around the city is by local public train (LRT, MRT, KTM Komuter, and Monorail).
 There are all interconnected with each other and you can approach any friendly staff in the station for direction.

 What’s more?
-Look out for the pink buses called GOKL City Bus which has four free loops service and they travel to many sights in central KL including KLCC, KL Tower, KL Sentral, and Merdeka Square.
+Look out for the free shuttle buses called GOKL City Buses.
+They have blue, red, purple, and green-line buses which travel to many sights, including KLCC, KL Tower, KL Sentral, and Merdeka Square.

 1. Marvel the tall Petronas Twin Tower